Streatfield History, Family Crest & Coats of Arms

 Early History of the Streatfield family

-Another 143 words (10 lines of text) are included under the topic Early Streatfield History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Streatfield research.
+Another 72 words (5 lines of text) are included under the topic Early Streatfield History in all our PDF Extended History products and printed products wherever possible.

 Streatfield Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Streatfield family name include Streatfield, Streatfeild, Streetfield, Stratfield and others.

 Early Notables of the Streatfield family (pre 1700)